Mandatory Spending Hits New Record

 How Does Mandatory Spending Affect the U.S. Economy?:

+When so much of the budget goes towards fulfilling mandatory programs, the government has less to spend for discretionary programs.
 In the long run, the high level of mandatory spending means rigid and unresponsive fiscal policy.
 This is a long-term drag on economic growth.

 Why Mandatory Spending Keeps Growing: